dusevitch/tool_human_pose_predict/README.md

 First Make sure you have all the dependencies for tensorflow, and tf-pose-estimation (here)(https://github.com/ildoonet/tf-pose-estimation).
 I actually use an older version (I'm not keeping this up to date), so you can just download my folder with all the code.
 I give credit where it is due, I have changed several files but the vast majority of the work was done by @ildoonet.

-navigate to tf-openpose/src, then run:
+Navigate to src, then run:

 ```
 python estimatePoseOrientationVideo.py